music-fsl-zsl/tutorial/book/fsl-example/intro.md

 However, the same principles can be applied to any dataset.
 For a bigger challenge, you can try using the [MedleyDB](https://medleydb.weebly.com/) dataset, which contains a larger number of instrument classes.

+## Running the Code

+### On your machine

 A repo with ready-to-go code for this tutorial can be found on [github](https://github.com/music-fsl-zsl/music_fsl).
 Feel free to use it as a starting point for your own few-shot MIR projects! :)

+### On Google Colab

+You can also run the code on Google Colab.
+[Google Colab](https://colab.research.google.com) is a cloud-based Jupyter Notebook offered by Google.
+To access it, click on the rocket icon and select "Colab" from the drop-down menu.
+This will open a populated Colab notebook in your browser.
+Colab offers free access to GPUs, which can be used to speed up certain tasks.
+To use the free GPUs, go to "Edit > Notebook Settings" and select GPU from the Hardware Accelerator drop-down menu.
+Note that this code has not been tested on TPUs and we cannot provide support for them.
+To install the required packages for each notebook, run the first cell.
+This process typically takes 2-3 minutes.

 ### Requirements